thetmkay/skrollr.utilities/README.md

 ##### markers - *array* (of *number* | *string*)

 A list of the markers for each keyframe.
-Although it does not have to be in a specific order, the order of this array has to match the order in which you define the animation properties. **skrollr.utilities currently only supports absolute positioning in pixels**.
+Although it does not have to be in a specific order, the order of this array has to match the order in which you define the animation properties. **skrollr.utilities currently supports absolute positioning in pixels and relative positioning (top, bottom, center)**.
 Can be the pixel value, or optionally prefixed by `data-`.

 ##### animations - *object*